Beavis and Butt-Head: Home media

 Aside from the US, the UK and Australia received its own line of original home video releases from 1999 through 2002.
 In 2002, a DVD compilation entitled The History of Beavis and Butt-Head was pulled due to it not being approved by Mike Judge.
 However, some retailers erroneously put it out anyway, resulting in it becoming much sought-after item.

 Three DVD volumes entitled Beavis and Butt-Head: The Mike Judge Collection were released in 2005 and 2006.
 Following the release of a fourth volume containing the show's entire eighth season revival series on DVD and Blu-ray in 2012, Beavis and Butt-Head: The Complete Collection was released in 2017.
 The set contains all previously released four volumes as well as the 1996 film, Beavis and Butt-Head Do America.

 Merchandise

 MTV marketed the program with a surplus of merchandise, with items as varied as clothing, hats, and aftershave.
 Judge found it difficult to extend his sensibility to the consumer products that bore his name; he noted that he had no involvement in the show's video games.

 Comics

-From 1994 to 1996, Marvel Comics published a monthly Beavis and Butt-Head comic under the Marvel Absurd imprint by a variety of writers, but with each issue drawn by artist Rick Parker.
-It was also reprinted by Marvel UK, which created new editorial material.
+From 1994 to 1996, Beavis and Butt-Head received a monthly comic book series published by Marvel Comics under the Marvel Absurd imprint.
+A total of 28 issues were released, featuring work by various writers, with artwork for each issue by Rick Parker.
+The series was also reprinted by Marvel UK, which produced additional editorial material.